tatitati/HTTP_AKKA_project/README.md

 - [ ] Investigate default values in case classes.
 Behaviour is not as I was expecting

 ### with code
+- [ ] Investigate how to hash a password :fire::fire::fire::fire:
 - [x] ~Add unique keys for domain ids~
 - [ ] Simplify builders and isolation of them, unnaply() might help?
 - [x] ~Create transformer Code->Auth (this will be a domain service)~